HelloSniperMonkey/tabnavi/README.md

 ## 📱 Demo
 ![TabNavi Demo](./video.mov)

-> Note: If you want to see the full video demo, check out our [demo video](./video.mov) on Google Drive
+> Note: If you want to see the full video demo, check out our [demo video](./video.mov) on Google Drive.

 ## 🚀 Features
 - **Secure Storage**: Military-grade encryption for local and cloud storage of passwords